Shobhan10/Project-7-FSJS/README.md

   - Learned to use attribute selector.
   - Learned to use `filter: drop-shadow()`.
   - Learned to make circles.
+  - Learned to make responsive layouts with the help of css.
+  - Learned to align items in smaller screens using grid.

 - It took around _6 hours_ to complete.